The Midnight Nails occurrence is located south of Monashee Creek, approximately 1.5 kilometres south east of its junction with Heckman Creek.

 The area is underlain by sedimentary and volcanic rocks of the Upper Triassic to Lower Jurassic Nicola Group.
 These comprise andesite lava and tuffs with minor argillite, greywacke, quartzite and limestone interbeds.

-The number 1 showing, called the second showing in 1988, is located about 300 metres northwest of the Bulldozer Trench vein.
+The number 1 showing, called the second showing in 1988, is located about 300 metres north west of the Bulldozer Trench vein.
 This showing comprises quartz veins, 5 to 10 centimetres wide, which are exposed in an outcrop of shale and argillite containing chert bands.
 The veins are discontinuous, often breaking up in the soft, sheared sediment host.
-A sample taken across rusty silicified shale and quartz vein material assayed 0.2 gram per tonne gold, 9.6 grams per tonne silver, 0.3 per cent lead and 0.04 per cent zinc (Assessment Report 17386).
-The wallrock contains high values in gold and silver.
-Small lenses of quartz occur within the shales and argillites.
+The wallrock contains high values of gold and silver.
+Small lenses of quartz occur within the shale and argillites.
 The lenses range up to 1.5 metres in length and 0.5 metre in width.
-The sediments are unaltered, strike northwesterly and dip 48 to 54 degrees south.
+The sediments are unaltered, strike north east and dip 48 to 54 degrees south.
+In 1987, a sample (R-10) taken across rusty silicified shale and quartz vein material assayed 0.2 gram per tonne gold, 9.6 grams per tonne silver, 0.3 per cent lead and 0.04 per cent zinc (Assessment Report 17386).

-The number 2 showing is 300 metres northwest of the number 1 showing.
+The number 2 showing is 300 metres north west of the number 1 showing.
 An outcrop of sheared and altered shale contains disseminated pyrite.
-Silicified volcanic sills occur along bedding planes which strike 100 degrees and dip 60 degrees south.
-A 1.2 metre wide quartz vein containing 2 to 3 per cent pyrite assayed low in all metals.
+Silicified volcanic sills occur along bedding planes that strike 100 degrees and dip 60 degrees south.